If you experience issues opening PDF documents on this page using Internet Explorer, try using a different web browser.

 The SF Handbook's organizational structure has five main categories that follow the logical flow of a mortgagee or lender's process.
-Click here or on the graphic below to see where we are with our development work.
+Click here to see where we are with our development work.

-View FHA's series of nine self-paced, pre-recorded training webinars covering the SF Handbook's Origination Through Post-Closing/Endorsement section for Title II forward mortgages, and program information for Nonprofit Organizations and Government Entities.
-Access these webinars on the Single Family Pre-Recorded Training page
+View FHA's self-paced, pre-recorded training webinars covering the SF Handbook's Origination Through Post-Closing/Endorsement section for Title II forward mortgages, and program information for Nonprofit Organizations and Government Entities.
+Access these webinars on the Single Family Pre-Recorded Training page.

 Search by keyword at www.hud.gov/answers or send an email to firstname.lastname@example.org or call the FHA Resource Center at (800) CALL-FHA (225-5342).
 Emails and phone messages will be responded to during normal hours of operation, 8:00 a.m. to 8:00 p.m.
 ET, Monday through Friday on all non-Federal holidays.
 Persons with hearing or speech impairment may access this number via TTY by calling the Federal Information Relay Service at (800) 877-8339.